 Abarim Publications' online Biblical Greek Dictionary

 The preposition ανα (ana) means on or upon or in addition to.
-In the New Testament, our preposition may be translated as "among" (tares among the wheat — Matthew 13:25) or "within" (a certain region — Mark 7:31).
+It occurs 15 times in the New Testament, see full concordance, and may be translated as "among" (tares among the wheat — Matthew 13:25) or "within" (a certain region — Mark 7:31).
 It may mean "each" (each a denarius — Matthew 20:9; each of the gates — Revelation 21:21).
 In Luke 10:1 occurs the term ανα δυο (ana duo), meaning "on two", or "each two", or as we say it in English: "two by two" or "in pairs".

 In composite words our preposition commonly describes an up or upward, or repetitive motion (time upon time) and may as such be employed as a particle of emphasis — hence the Anabaptists (or "re-baptizers"), but also the words analogy and analogue (or "thing-to-thing correspondence") and analysis (or "loosen up/ wholly unfasten").